 Prison conditions were harsh due to inadequate food, potable water, overcrowding, physical abuse, and inadequate sanitary conditions.
+In June new prison facilities opened in Tanumalala, on Upolu Island, about an hour's drive from downtown Apia.
+All prisoners housed at Tafaigata, more than 300, were transferred to Tanumalala at that time.

-Physical Conditions: The Tafaigata men's prison was overcrowded with more than 300 inmates in a facility with an official capacity of 260.
+Physical Conditions: The new Tanumalala prison has adequate ventilation, lighting, and sanitation.
 Pretrial detainees were held together with convicts.
 Authorities made only basic provision for food, water (including potable water), and sanitation.
-Ventilation and cell lighting remained poor, and lights remained on all night.